 The Composite Cycle Engine (CCE) combines a gas turbine and a piston engine into one concept.
-This unique concept increases thermal efficiency due to the extremely high peak pressure and temperature within the cylinders and reduces fuel burn by 50%.
-Furthermore, the intercooler helps to remove the high operational temperature of the piston train and considerably reduces CO2 emissions.
+This unique concept increases thermal efficiency due to the extremely high peak pressure and temperature within the cylinders and provides a two-digit improvement in fuel burn relative to state-of-the art aeroengines.

 Conceptual design of Composite Cycle Engine

 MINIMAL aims to optimize the CCE core technology, that was downselected in the H2020 ULTIMATE project, towards minimum climate impact.
 The baseline was previously established in ULTIMATE, where propulsion systems that could target the three major loss sources in state-of-the-art gas turbine engines were systematically searched and down-selected.
 Combinations of engine core technologies were studied as shown in the Fig below, including: heat recovery using recuperation; supercritical CO2 bottoming cycles: intercooling; pulsed detonation; nutating-disc and piston-based topping cycles; and secondary combustion.

 - Constant volume combustion cycles can break the current technological barriers of cooling requirements and turbomachinery size effects and go beyond 150 in overall pressure ratio, but good designs are needed to address performance reduction due to vibration, sealing loss, high heat rejection to oil and mechanical speed limitations.

 - Intercooling has a strong synergy with constant volume combustion by increasing gas density and limiting weight increase associated with piston systems.
 It also reduces NOx emissions significantly.

 - Constant volume cycles, relying on piston-topping technology do not suffer from the same detrimental efficiency effects of conventional gas turbines in part-load operation or when scaled-down to smaller engines.